Color solid: Usage

 The color solid can also be used to clearly visualize the volume or gamut of a screen, printer, the human eye, etc, because it gives information about the dimension of lightness, whilst the commonly used chromaticity diagram lacks this dimension of color.

-Artists and art critics find the color solid to be a useful means of organizing the three variables of color—hue, lightness (or value), and saturation (or chroma), as modelled in the HCL and HSL color models—in a single schematic, using it as an aid in the composition and analysis of visual art.
+Artists and art critics find the color solid to be a useful means of organizing the three variables of color—hue, lightness (or value), and saturation (or chroma), as modeled in the HCL and HSL color models—in a single schematic, using it as an aid in the composition and analysis of visual art.